AaronL1011/Assignments/Term_2_Workbook/README.md

 - Hard Drive (Storage): Seeing as this web app will likely hold a large amount of data given the sheer number of listings and images attached to those listings, selecting an appropriate amount of storage should be carefully considered during the development process.

 **c.
 Describe the interaction of technologies within the app.**

+**d.
+Describe the way data is structured within the app**

+**e.
+Identify entities which must be tracked by the app**

+**f.
+Identify the relationships and associations between the entities you have identified in part (e)**

+**g.
+Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model)**